RiugaBachi/rockstar/content/about.md

 A: I believe a book only takes you so far when it comes to Haskell; that is to say, no matter what book one uses, unless they go out of their way to read obscure Haskell blogs and articles, they will be stuck at the 'beginner' level.
 If you are looking for a book, however, my sole recommendation is `To Kata Haskellen Evangelion` by Cosmia Fu.
 It is unfinished, many beginners have complained that it was a dry read at times, however I appreciate its emphasis on mathematical rigor and practical exercises.
 The book covers everything from basic functions all the way to category theory.

 ### Q: What's with the website theme?
 Where can I get it?
-A: I figured most Haskell blogs look like they were made in the early-mid 2000s, and many of the beginners I have tried evangelizing Haskell to seem to be put off by this.
-The concepts are already hard enough, so I may as well make it look as modern and motivating as possible to maximize audience attention.

-Believe it or not, this entire blog is written _entirely in Haskell_ using the [Rib static site generator](https://github.com/srid/rib).
-Plus some minimal Jarascript and Markdown where appropriate.
-I've appropriately named this theme `festive`, and you can [find it over on my Github](https://github.com/riugabachi/festive).
+A: Believe it or not, this entire blog is written _entirely in Haskell_ using the [Rib static site generator](https://github.com/srid/rib).
+Plus some minimal Javascript and Markdown where appropriate.
+I've appropriately named this theme `rockstar`, and you can [find it over on my Github](https://github.com/riugabachi/festive).
 It is very clean, minimal, and maintainable compared to equivalent Jekyll solutions.

+### Q: Favorite band?
+A: Band-Maid (_shocking!_).

+### Q: Favorite gear / brands?
+A: Ibanez, Swiss Picks, NYXL/Paradigm .10-.52 (C# Standard 6), Kemper (Mesa-Boogie), MOTU.
+Casual enjoyer of anything with a maple fretboard.
+Biased towards deep blue finishes, but I can settle for purple/black.

 ### Q: Favorite cuisine?
 A: North Indian.

-### Q: Favorite band?
-A: I could give you an answer, but then I'd have to edit it every two weeks or so.

 ### Q: Favorite contemporary movie?
 A: [Under sandet (2015)](https://en.wikipedia.org/wiki/Land_of_Mine), very much a hidden gem.

+### Q: Casual life advice?
+A: In no particular order:

+1. Embrace the anchor of leadership.
+It weighs as it should.
+2. Life will always suck.
+We just trade certain kinds of suck for other types as we progress through our lives and careers.
+Just look at Notch; even being a billionaire has its own problems of isolation, depression, and goallessness.
+Maximizing happiness boils down to figuring out which types of suck you're willing to put up with.
+3. Bad things happen to those who keep their heads in the clouds all the time.
+Dream, but strive to stay grounded in reality in all interpersonal interactions.
+4. Give non-linear thinking a shot.
+Instead of classifying everything as us-vs-them, black-and-white; think, what concerns and fears do people with an opposing opinion have?
+Can we empathize with them and address those sources instead of beating the other side on the head until they give in and agree with our perspective?

 <br/>
 <br/>